Navigating through the results of an investigation

 On the other hand, the List (all entities) view is still available for investigations that specify display fields which cannot be computed across multiple Engines, as long as the investigation is not invalidated for other reasons.
 In this case, the List (all entities) view resolves the incompatibility by not displaying the conflicting columns.

-The List (all entities) view displays up to a maximum of 10 000 results by default, although this number is configurable.
+The List (all entities) view displays up to a maximum of 10 000 results by default, although this number is configurable and you can overcome this limit by exporting the results of the investigation.
 The Network, Web, and Local activity views are not available when displaying Cross-Engine results.

 The results are ordered by the values of the first sortable column.
 A message in the status bar at the bottom of the window indicates whether the condition of maximum displayable results is reached.
 For instance, when displaying the results of an investigation based on devices that returns more than ten thousand objects, the status bar states the following: